ayufan-rock64/linux-build/simpleimage/README.md

 This script builds a bootable disk image usable to boot a Pine64 to Linux in aarch64 mode.

-## Simpleimage
+## Minimal base image

-Tee simpleimage format is only a minimal disk with partition table, bootloader ramdisk and Kernel.
+The simpleimage format is only a minimal disk with partition table, bootloader ramdisk and Kernel.

 ```